 Moving cities is always an exciting adventure, especially to a capital as diverse and thriving as London.
 Below is a short guide about the university network you will be able to experience and what to explore while in London.

-Our Clubs and Societies offer students the chance to meet and network informally with each other, with academics and with professionals from across the financial world.
-A list of clubs is available on our website.
+Our Clubs and Societies offer students the chance to meet and network informally with each other, with academics and with professionals from across the business community.
+A list of current clubs is available on our website.

 Sports at City University

 The Peter Cullum Centre for Entrepreneurship was founded in 2010 and provides Cass entrepreneurs with access to specialist teaching programmes, venture capital expertise and a start-up incubator.
 Students and alumni also have the opportunity to apply for investment from the £10m Cass Entrepreneurship Fund.